 Moringa is commonly considered a galactagogue in Asia.
 Anecdotally, nursing mothers swear by it, and one study on effect of moringa in breastfeeding found a positive impact on the supply of breastmilk, more than doubling the milk production in many cases[3}.
 Due to its effectiveness and nutritional goodness, even lactation consultants recommend moringa to induce lactation.

 To ensure the best absorption of nutrients, steep powdered moringa leaves in water and consume as a tea.
-Our moringa tea is blended with organic dates to make a mild sweet nutritious tea, which does wonders for a mother's postpartum health.

 2. Helps replenish lost nutrients